joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/09/nyregion/hoosick-dupont-class-action-settlement.html

 **Bryce Harper is having fun again as 4-extra-base-hit day shows Phillies star feels just fine**\
-`There is a certain energy when Harper is right â truly right â and the Phillies have not felt it all season.
+`There is a certain energy when Harper is right — truly right — and the Phillies have not felt it all season.
 This felt different.`\
 https://nytimes.com/athletic/6484604/2025/07/09/phillies-bryce-harper-four-extra-base-hits/